jaco4873/cds-visual-analytics-2025/src/assignment_4/README.md

 ### Overall Trends

-The late 19th century saw newspapers gradually containing more and more faces, mirroring the technologic development in society where photography became more and more common
+The late 19th century saw newspapers starting the adoption of photography (with faces) in print media.

 Looking at the data chronologically:
 - Pre-1850s: Minimal to no faces detected, consistent with the technological limitations of the era
 - 1850s-1900s: Gradual introduction of faces, corresponding to early photography adoption in newspapers
 - 1900s-1950s: Steady increase as photo reproduction techniques improved
-- 1950s-2010s: Dramatic rise reflecting modern visual journalism
+- 1950s-2010s: Dramatic rise, hinting towards a modern visual journalism

 ![Newspaper Comparison](output/plots/newspaper_comparison.png)